 3. Windows 95: The Windows system directory.
 Use the GetSystemDirectory function to get the path of this directory.

 Windows NT: The 32-bit Windows system directory.
 Use the GetSystemDirectory function to get the path of this directory.
 The directory of SYSTEM32.

 4. Windows NT: The 16-bit Windows system directory.
 There is no Win32 function, but it is searched.
 The directory is SYSTEM.

 5. The Windows directory.
 Use the GetWindowsDirectory function to get the path of this directory.

 6. The directories that are listed in the PATH environment variable.

-If the function succeeds, the return value is a handle to the module.
+If the function succeeds, it is a handle to the module.

-LoadLibrary can be used to map a DLL module and return a handle that can be used in GetProcAddress to get the address of a DLL function.
+It is a DLL that can be used to get the address of a DLL function.
 LoadLibrary can also be used to map other executable modules.
-For example, the function can specify an .EXE file to get a handle that can be used in FindResource or LoadResource .
+For example, you can use the FindResource or LoadResource.

 Pages: 1 whole branch